top of page

 Easy Combat: 10 per Player Level

-Two Level 5 Players gives you a pool of 100 Health.
+Two Players with 5 Experience gives you a pool of 100 Health.

 One Enemy could have 70 Health while another has 30.